List of Eminem records and achievements: Billboard 200 chart statistics

 Eminem has had 11 studio albums in the top 10 of the Billboard 200, 10 of them being No. 1.
 Two of Eminem's compilation albums, two collaborative albums and two soundtrack albums all charted in the top 10 as well, with Curtain Call: The Hits and the 8 Mile soundtrack reaching No. 1.
 As part of D12 he recorded two studio album as part of the group and as part of Bad Meets Evil him and Royce da 5'9" recorded an extended play all of which reached No 1.
 Eminem's debut studio album Infinite and debut extended play Slim Shady EP are his only albums to not chart on the Billboard 200.

-Eminem has the second most consecutive number-one studio albums at 10 behind Jay-Z who has 11.
+Eminem has the second most consecutive number-one albums at ten behind Jay-Z who has eleven.
 In 2013 after the release of The Marshall Mathers LP 2 Eminem had 8 albums in the top 200 simultaneously.
 Eminem's albums The Marshall Mathers LP and The Eminem Show are among the top 100 certified albums according to the RIAA, with the albums becoming one of the best-selling albums in United States with diamond status.